-The amounts accumulated for each Sinking Fund Payment may be applied by the Trustee, at the direction of the Corporation, prior to the forty-fifth (45th) day preceding the due date of such Sinking Fund Payment, to the purchase of the 2024 Series F-1 Bonds to be redeemed from such Sinking Fund Payments, at prices (including any brokerage and other charges) not exceeding the applicable Redemption Price, plus accrued interest to the date of purchase; provided, however, that the purchase of such 2024 Series F-1 Bonds may, to the extent permitted by law, be at prices exceeding the applicable Redemption Price if the Corporation files a Cash Flow Statement with the Trustee as provided in the General Resolution.
+The amounts accumulated for each Sinking Fund Payment may be applied by the Trustee, at the direction of the Corporation, prior to the forty-fifth (45th) day preceding the due date of such Sinking Fund Payment, to the purchase of the Bonds to be redeemed from such Sinking Fund Payments, at prices (including any brokerage and other charges) not exceeding the applicable Redemption Price, plus accrued interest to the date of purchase; provided, however, that the purchase of such Bonds may, to the extent permitted by law, be at prices exceeding the applicable Redemption Price if the Corporation files a Cash Flow Statement with the Trustee as provided in the General Resolution.

-Upon the purchase or redemption of any 2024 Series F-1 Bonds for which Sinking Fund Payments shall have been established, other than by application of Sinking Fund Payments, an amount equal to the principal amount of the 2024 Series F-1 Bonds so purchased or redeemed shall be credited toward the next Sinking Fund Payment thereafter to become due with respect to the 2024 Series F-1 Bonds of such Series, maturity and interest rate and the amount of any excess of the amounts so credited over the amount of such Sinking Fund Payment shall be credited by the Trustee against future Sinking

-Fund Payments in direct chronological order, unless otherwise instructed in writing by an Authorized Officer at the time of such purchase or redemption.
+Upon the purchase or redemption of any Bonds for which Sinking Fund Payments shall have been established, other than by application of Sinking Fund Payments, an amount equal to the principal amount of the Bonds so purchased or redeemed shall be credited toward the next Sinking Fund Payment thereafter to become due with respect to the Bonds of such maturity and the amount of any excess of the amounts so credited over the amount of such Sinking Fund Payment shall be credited by the Trustee against future Sinking Fund Payments in direct chronological order, unless otherwise instructed in writing by an Authorized Officer at the time of such purchase or redemption.

-Provisions with Respect to Redemption of 2024 Series F-1 Bonds
+Provisions with Respect to Redemption of Bonds

-Selection of 2024 Series F-1 Bonds to Be Redeemed
+Selection of Bonds to Be Redeemed

-Subject to the redemption requirements set forth in the 2024 Series F-1/F-2 Supplemental Resolution, in the event of a redemption of 2024 Series F-1 Bonds in connection with Recoveries of Principal, the Series, maturity or maturities, CUSIP Numbers and the amount thereof to be so redeemed shall be selected as directed by the Corporation in written instructions filed with the Trustee accompanied by a Cash Flow Statement.
-In the absence of such direction, (i) 2024 Series F-1 Bonds of a Series subject to redemption shall be redeemed in connection with Recoveries of Principal derived from or with respect to the Mortgage Loans financed from or allocated to such 2024 Series F-1 Bonds and (ii) 2024 Series F-1 Bonds of each maturity and interest rate within a Series subject to redemption shall be redeemed in the proportion that the amount Outstanding of each such maturity and interest rate bears to the total amount of all Outstanding 2024 Series F-1 Bonds of such Series.
-The Series, maturities, and interest rates of 2024 Series F-1 Bonds to be redeemed at the option of the Corporation shall be selected as directed by the Corporation.
-In the event of a redemption of less than all of the 2024 Series F-1 Bonds of the same Series, maturity and CUSIP Number, the Trustee shall select the 2024 Series F-1 Bonds to be redeemed by lot, using such method of selection as it shall deem proper in its sole discretion.
-Notwithstanding anything to the contrary contained in the General Resolution or the 2024 Series F-1/F-2 Supplemental Resolution, no 2024 Series F-1 Bond shall be selected for redemption if the portion of such 2024 Series F-1 Bond remaining after such redemption would not be in a denomination authorized by the General Resolution or the 2024 Series F-1/F-2 Supplemental Resolution.
+Subject to the redemption requirements set forth in the Supplemental Resolution, in the event of a redemption of Bonds in connection with Recoveries of Principal, the maturity or maturities, CUSIP Numbers and the amount thereof to be so redeemed shall be selected as directed by the Corporation in written instructions filed with the Trustee accompanied by a Cash Flow Statement.
+In the absence of such direction, (i) Bonds subject to redemption shall be redeemed in connection with Recoveries of Principal derived from or with respect to the Mortgage Loans financed from or allocated to such Bonds and (ii) Bonds of each maturity subject to redemption shall be redeemed in the proportion that the amount Outstanding of each such maturity bears to the total amount of all Outstanding Bonds.
+The maturities of Bonds to be redeemed at the option of the Corporation shall be selected as directed by the Corporation.
+In the event of a redemption of less than all of the Bonds of the same maturity and CUSIP Number, the Trustee shall select the Bonds to be redeemed by lot, using such method of selection as it shall deem proper in its sole discretion.
+Notwithstanding anything to the contrary contained in the General Resolution or the Supplemental Resolution, no Bond shall be selected for redemption if the portion of such Bond remaining after such redemption would not be in a denomination authorized by the General Resolution or the Supplemental Resolution.

-Corporation's Right to Purchase 2024 Series F-1 Bonds
+Corporation's Right to Purchase Bonds

-The Corporation retains the right to purchase any 2024 Series F-1 Bonds, at such times, in such amounts and at such prices as the Corporation shall determine, subject to the provisions of the General Resolution, and, thereby, reduce its obligations, including Sinking Fund Payments, if any, for such 2024 Series F-1 Bonds.
+The Corporation retains the right to purchase any Bonds, at such times, in such amounts and at such prices as the Corporation shall determine, subject to the provisions of the General Resolution, and, thereby, reduce its obligations, including Sinking Fund Payments, if any, for such Bonds.
 See "SECURITY FOR THE BONDS-Cash Flow Statements and Cash Flow Certificates" in Part II of this Official Statement.